-(4) Or, issue a letter of reprimand to a practitioner or permittee;
+(4) Issue a letter of reprimand to a practitioner or permittee.

-(5) Also, place a practitioner or permittee on probationary status and require the practitioner or permittee to:
+(5) Place a practitioner or permittee on probationary status and require the practitioner or permittee to:

-Also, limit practice to those areas prescribed by such board, commission or department;
+Limit practice to those areas prescribed by such board, commission, or department.

-Then, continue or renew professional education until a satisfactory degree of skill gets attained.
-Also, this must happen in those areas which are the basis for the probation;
+Continue or renew professional education until a satisfactory degree of skill gets attained.
+Also, this must happen in those areas which are the basis for the probation.

 (6) Assess a civil penalty of up to twenty-five thousand dollars.

-(8) Also, summarily take any action specified in this subsection against a practitioner’s license or permit upon receipt of proof that such practitioner has been:
+(8) Summarily take any action specified in this subsection against a practitioner’s license or permit upon receipt of proof that such practitioner has been: